 But it’s all a lie, and a dangerous one at that.
 Sometimes you do have to give up in order to be able to move onto other things -or save your sanity.
 The trick is to know the difference between the time you actually need to persevere, and the time when you hit your head against a wall repeatedly.
 In the former case you don’t give up; in the latter the sooner you do, the better for you (and for the wall as well).
 Obviously it’s not easy.
 Most of the time you’ll know only in hindsight; yet, this is something you have to keep in mind.

 My first attempt at the PhD is a perfect case study.
 For years I worked, tried, fought, thinking that it’s just a hurdle I need to pass, that if I work hard enough, I will succeed.
 I remembered this picture (the very same one), and kept on fighting.
-After a while, however, I realized that my supervisor’s wife will not let me succeed whatever I do (she was the lab manager, and sabotaged me at every step I took), so I quit.
+After a while, however, I realized that my supervisor’s wife will not let me succeed whatever I do (she was the lab manager, and sabotaged me at every step I took).
+She was spiteful, and I realized the sooner I quit the better for me.
+So I left.
+(I did try to transfer to another lab, but she took on herself to talk to my new line manager, poisoning the well for me, so I left that place, too, pretty soon after.)
 I suddenly felt free.
 As if a gigantic stone was moved off my chest.
-(You know the classic -and also bullshit- tale about the frog being boiled alive?
-I felt like a frog who was put into cold water after almost being boiled.)
+You know the classic -and also bullshit- tale about the frog being boiled alive?
+I felt like a frog who was put into cold water after almost being boiled.
 I had no future, no job, I was in a foreign country with a visa that was about to expire soon, and I felt happy.
 Found a job, a few years later got back to grad school, and did a PhD.
-Had I quit sooner, I would have saved myself a lot of pain, and avoided a brief brush-in with depression.
+Had I quit sooner, I would have saved myself a lot of pain, and avoided a brief brush-in with depression and an awful lot of suicidal thoughts.
 So yeah.
 I’ve learned a lesson from these wasted years.
 Sometimes you do need to give up to be able to move on.